 Homeownership through Affordable Housing:

-The key to financial sustainability is a consistent income—and job satisfaction doesn’t hurt either.
-By networking with the local Job Connection Services, we help connect job seekers with employers, including some of the nation’s leading corporations.
+The key to financial independence is a consistent income stream, and high job satisfaction can only encourage this.
+By networking with the local Job Connection Services, Soteria CDC helps connect our job seekers with local employers, occasionally landing jobs at some of the nation’s top corporations located here in Greenville.

 SEG is a Small Business Training and Economic Development Initiative.
-Its mission is to provide practical, hands-on business development courses that equip entrepreneurs with biblical-based principles of the NxLevel curriculum and the knowledge to start, manage and grow their business.
-This includes:
+The SEG mission is to provide practical, hands-on business development courses that equip entrepreneurs with biblical-based principles of the NxLevel curriculum and the knowledge to start, manage and grow their business.
+These include: